-My physical inspection of the roof void area was restricted due to insulation material, stored items and lack of suitable crawl boards.
+My physical inspection of the roof void area was restricted due to a lack of suitable crawl boards.
 As a result the roof void area was only viewed from the access hatch.

 My inspection of the roof covering was restricted from ground level and some parts were not visible.